Droidcon-Boston/website-2019/Multiverse-track.md

 # Droidcon-Multiverse 2019

-At Droidcon Boston 2019, we'll be hosting lightening talks, panels, and Q&A with their very own track from 3pm - 6pm in The Multiverse Room on Day 1 and Day 2!
+At Droidcon Boston 2019, we'll be hosting lightning talks, panels, and Q&A with their very own track from 3pm - 6pm in The Multiverse Room on Day 1 and Day 2!
 This is a fantastic opportunity to hear about alternative topics, ask open questions, and maybe even present your own view on something relevant.

 [Sign up using this Form here.](https://goo.gl/forms/C3N33rHW8tvjNkKI2)